 Yet it was Baird Television that won the coin toss that decided which system was to go first when broadcasting the inauguration of the British Television Service, and so it was in Studio B that the then Chairman of the Board of Governors of the BBC, RC Norman, welcomed some of the first ‘lookers-on’ to television:

 We are met, some in this studio at the Alexandra Palace and others at viewing points miles away, to inaugurate the British Television Service.

-Tonight BBC 4 will be broadcasting a daring attempt to re-stage that opening ceremony – keep an eye out for cameo appearances from our objects!
-This follows from the news that Alexandra Palace has been granted a Heritage Lottery Fund to restore the east wing, including those historic television studios which will house a new visitor experience (with a little assistance from us at the National Media Museum).
+Tonight BBC 4 will be broadcasting a daring attempt to re-stage that opening ceremony—keep an eye out for cameo appearances from our objects!
+This follows from the news that Alexandra Palace has been granted a Heritage Lottery Fund to restore the east wing, including those historic television studios which will house a new visitor experience (with a little assistance from us at the museum).
 This Muswell Hillbilly can’t wait.

-You can see images from the early years of television at Alexandra Palace on display in the National Media Museum’s foyer.
-You can see the equipment by booking a research trip or a tour of our Insight: Collections and Research Centre.
+You can see objects from the early years of television by booking a research trip or a tour of our Insight: Collections and Research Centre.

-*The studio built by Robert W Paul.
-Incidentally, we also have several pieces of technology that RW Paul donated to the Science Museum in 1913.
+*The studio built by Robert Paul.
+Incidentally, we also have several pieces of technology that Paul donated to the Science Museum in 1913.